 First Aid Kit Maintenance

 It's a good idea to give your first aid kit a regular checkup.
 If you're using it a lot, particularly a home-based model, have a look every three months to ensure that no medications have expired and that your tools are working properly.
 The last thing you want is for your child to be running a fever in the middle of the night only to find that your thermometer is broken, or to need a bunch of band-aids and discover that you have completely run out of them.
 While some medications lose their potency after their expiry date, others turn toxic.
 Be sure to always check the expiry dates before taking or administering any medication, and properly dispose of the ones that are past date.
+We tend to prefer the kits that have an inventory to use as you check your kits periodically for completeness.
+Otherwise, you may understock your kit.

 We cannot overstate the importance of familiarizing yourself, at a minimum, with basic first aid and CPR techniques; there's no point in carrying around a CPR face mask if you don't know how to use it.
 We also encourage you to take the time if you have children to prepare them for medical emergencies in an age-appropriate manner.
-The American Red Cross even offers classes designed specifically for children, and for children's caregivers.
+The American Red Cross even offers classes designed specifically for children and for children's caregivers.
 While the best accident is the one you prevent, it's always best to be armed with as much knowledge as possible in an emergency situation.
 Here's hoping your next adventure is a fun and safe one!